Walbottle-Village/Walbottle-Village-Tenants-and-Residents-Association-/_pages/gardening.md

 				</div>
 				<div class="col-lg-12 col-md-12 col-sm-12 col-xs-12">
 					<h2>Making Walbottle Beautiful Gallery</h2>
 					<p>The photos below show the fantastic results of the Gardening Group’s hard work.
 It really makes a difference to the village.
-If you can spare some time to get in touch and join in or even just pick a few weeds by yourself we'd appreciate it.
-Click on a photo to view at a larger size.</p>
+If you can spare some time to get in touch and join in or even just pick a few weeds by yourself we'd appreciate it.</p>
 				<!-- feature slider -->
 					<div class="demo hasActive">
 						<ul id="imageGallery" class="gallery list-unstyled">